 Easter Seals West Kentucky

 The Lily Pad at Easter Seals West Kentucky is a Prescribed Pediatric Extended Care Program.
 It is the only program of this kind in western Kentucky and provides medical, child development and preschool services for children with complex medical diagnosis.
 These children are now able to learn and play with their peers, while receiving the specialized medical care they require.
-Parents of these children are able to return to work or school, with the comfort that their child is being cared for by registered nurses, certified nurse aids and a certified teachers, in a social and educational environment.
+Parents of these children are able to return to work or school, with the comfort that their child is being cared for by registered nurses, certified nurse aids and certified teachers, in a social and educational environment.

 Through your contributions to the Lions Club/WPSD Local 6 Telethon of Stars, the Lily Pad continues to grow.
-Through your generosity, Zhandri and his friends enrolled in the Lily Pad at Easter Seals West Kentucky will continue to receive the services needed to learn, play and grow, thus ensuring their successes in life!
+Through your generosity, Harrison and his friends enrolled in the Lily Pad at Easter Seals West Kentucky will continue to receive the services needed to learn, play and grow, thus ensuring their successes in life!

-Community inclusion, maximizing independence and promoting equality...these are the goals that are encouraged in all programs at Easter Seals West Kentucky.
-With the help of the Lions Club/WPSD Local 6 Telethon of Stars, Lauren and those enrolled in the programs at ESWKY will continue to receive the services not only enhance their lives, but promote personal development!
+Community inclusion, maximizing independence and promoting equality...these are the goals that are encouraged in the Adult Day Training program at Easter Seals West Kentucky.
+With the help of the generous donors through the Lions Club/WPSD Local 6 Telethon of stars, Stewart and those enrolled in the Adult Day Training at Easter Seals West Kentucky will continue to receive the services not only enhance their lives, but promote personal development!